Job hardware requirements

 |6 - 12 concurrent spec tests||8 GB||100 GB||6|

-- You can run more jobs concurrently without increasing CPUs, but the jobs will run more slowly.
+- You can run more jobs concurrently without increasing CPUs, but the jobs run slower.

 Job hardware requirements for Docker-based jobs